open-source-education/junior-software-developer/README.md

 This guide was developed to be consumed in a linear approach.
 What does this mean?
 That you should complete one course at a time.

 The courses are **already** in the order that you should complete them.
-Just start the first course, [Introduction to Biology](https://www.edx.org/course/introduction-biology-secret-life-mitx-7-00x-2), when you done with it, start the next one.
+Just start the first course, [English for software developers](#), when you done with it, start the next one.

 **If the course is not open, do it with the archived resources or wait until next class is open.**